 Leslie, 18 was attacked at a motel in Hasbrouck Heights, New Jersey, but survived.
 Hotel staff called the police, leading to Cottingham’s arrest.

-After his arrest, police searched his home and uncovered a collection of incriminating evidence, including handcuffs, drugs, and newspaper clippings detailing the murders.
+After his arrest, police searched his home and uncovered a collection of incriminating evidence, including handcuffs, drugs, and newspaper clippings related to the murders.
 Over time, forensic evidence and witness testimonies helped link him to multiple victims, further unraveling his dark history of violence.

 Authorities charged Cottingham with numerous crimes, including multiple counts of murder, kidnapping, sexual assault, and torture, spanning from 1967 to 1980.